 Racism and Inequity: in order to achieve racially equitable schools, we must all be willing to have open, honest, and uncomfortable conversations about the intersections of race, bias, and privilege.
 There’s a lot of work to be done, especially in the coming months where school boards across the country will be faced with unique opportunities to be partners in the reshaping of education as we know it.
 Disrupting and dismantling racism and deeply ingrained systemic inequities must be at the forefront of ongoing conversations.

-Homeless Youth: there are 2000+ homeless/unaccompanied youth in Saint Paul Public Schools annually, the large majority of which are BIPOC.
+Unsheltered Youth: there are 2000+ unsheltered/unaccompanied youth in Saint Paul Public Schools annually, the large majority of which are BIPOC.
 Homelessness has a significant negative impact on a child’s ability to perform academically or access any school based services.
 As a school board member, I will actively initiate conversations in partnership with SPPS Project REACH and the variety of other community stakeholders who’ve come together to advocate on this issue.
 The district should be taking a lead in ending this crisis that impacts far too many students annually.

 Accountability and Transparency: I expect to be held accountable by the SPPS community to ask hard questions, always do my homework before every board meeting, and be accessible and responsive at all times, especially during times that are often most convenient for families and community members (nights, weekends, etc).

 Strategic Planning: there needs to be measurable short and long term goals from the strategic plan that are regularly reported on during school board meetings.
 A core responsibility of a governing board is working with staff/administration to build a strategic plan and then diligently monitoring and benchmarking progress and implementation.